DevOps Trends to Watch in 2017

 The old traditional method was time consuming and lacked the understanding between the team of software development, leading it to customer dissatisfaction.

-This is why now we are adopting DevOps as culture for more fast, efficient and reliable software delivery.
+This is why, we are now adopting DevOps as culture for more fast, efficient and reliable software delivery.

 Here are some DevOps features